 - Chia seeds are rich in fiber and are sure to loosen your baby’s bowels.

 - Fruits are also a great and healthy way to get things going.
-Melon, berries, anything with citrus, cucumbers, celery, bell peppers, and grapes are especially helpful.
+Especially melon, berries, anything with citrus, cucumbers, celery, bell peppers, and grapes.
+Make sure your kids are eating about two servings of fruits a day and leave the skin on, especially on plums, prunes, raisins, apricots, and peaches.
+They are chock-full of fiber.

 Gently remind and encourage your little one to drink water.
 Sure, toddlers don’t always love drinking water — but it really can help!
 Make sure they have a cup or bottle that they love (you can even go buy a special bottle with them).
 You can even motivate them by showing them that you’re drinking water, too.
 If your child doesn’t like water to the point of refusing to drink more, you can try cutting it with prune juice or opting for another healthy beverage.

 You don’t need to take your toddler jogging!
 Just take them on a regular outing to the playground or some other space to encourage them to run around and play.
+Or go crazy and have a dance party for two!
 You can also go on walks to run fun errands together.

 A Toilet Routine